front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

   This release was mostly focused on a new optional base theme, and there are not many upgrade instructions.
 </blockquote>

-### Cart item may not have product data attached
+### Cart content edge cases

-We fixed some issues in case products added to cart went out of stock.
-Our default components were not resilient to Cart items not having an attached product anymore and led to errors.
+We fixed some issues in case a product previously added to cart **went out of stock**.

+Our default components were also not resilient to Cart items not having an attached product and led to errors if a product **was removed from the website**.

 If you've overridden these components, please update them to ensure they can handle such use-case.
 You can refer to [these changes as an example](https://gitlab.com/front-commerce/front-commerce/-/merge_requests/339/diffs#41f37f156cb39d8de257eb219fc96d2a29e3c398).